 In this policy, the investment risk in the investment portfolio is borne by the policyholder.

 The key purpose of an insurance policy is to provide financial coverage for your loved ones against any unforeseen events.
-A wide variety of plans are available to choose from, basis your life-stage and needs such as pure protection, savings, child education, retirement (wealth creation), etc. One product that acts both as an insurance tool as well as an investment tool is the Unit Linked Insurance Plan (ULIP).
+A wide variety of plans are available to choose from, basis your life-stage and needs such as pure protection, savings, child education, retirement (wealth creation), etc. One product that acts both as an insurance tool, as well as an investment tool, is the Unit Linked Insurance Plan (ULIP).
 Let us learn how it works:

 The insurer pools money from all the policyholders and invests the same in the funds chosen by them.
 Once the money is invested, the total corpus is divided into 'units' with a certain face value.
 Each investor is then allocated ‘Units’ in proportion to the invested amount.
 The value of each unit, at any point in time, is called the Net Asset Value (NAV).
-As the value of the underlying assets increase or decrease, its effect is reflected in the in the NAV.
+As the value of the underlying assets increase or decrease, its effect is reflected in the NAV.

 ULIPs allow you to switch your existing investment from one fund type to another.
 You can use this feature to move all your funds as per your market outlook and life stage.